MrPratula/ing-sw-2020-romeo-pozzan-prada/README.md

 It is the client to use a graphic interface.
 It can be run by double clicking on it or exactly as the ClientCLI.jar in the terminal or in different ways:

--in this case it will be runned on localHost and on default port 12345:
+-2: it will be runned on localHost and on default port 12345:
 ```
 java -jar path/to/ClientGUI.jar
 ```

--in this case it will be runned on address MY_IP_ADDRESS and on port MY_PORT:
+2: it will be runned on address MY_IP_ADDRESS and on port MY_PORT:
 ```
 java -jar path/to/ClientGUI.jar -ip MY_IP_ADDRESS -port MY_PORT
 ```